About Me and My Editing Qualifications:

 How Do We Begin the Work: For novels and novellas, I request the first three chapters and I edit these for free and return them to you with the suggested corrections, and the total estimated cost of the complete edit.
 I use “Track Changes” in a Word Document or in Google Docs to communicate the changes that will improve your story.

 As you read through my recommended changes, feel free to email me with any questions or comments you have for further clarification.
 Open communication is key to understanding one another and building a good working relationship.
 The complete edit includes a second read through after you have made the suggested corrections.
+If you have chosen not to make some suggested corrections, I would appreciate a brief explanation for your decision.

 NOTE: Most editors charge per page or per word, and their average edit costs $800 or more.
 I can guarantee you my cost is less than $800 for a content edit on a full manuscript.